competitively guess gaming mouse shapes ...

 What most players miss is that EloShapes and FindMyMouse have always been serious tools for mouse research, tracking over 1,500 mice and 400 mousepads with shape data and user scores.
 MouseGuessr is essentially a gamified version of that database.
 If you do well on a particular mouse shape, you can immediately jump into a side-by-side comparison to find similar options, which is actually a solid way to discover alternatives to whatever you are currently running.

-The practical angle is real.
-Gamers who are chasing a specific hand feel but want to try something new can use the shape comparison data directly from the guess result screen.
-According to PC Gamer's coverage of the feature, the post-guess screen gives you access to full 3D scans, specs, and a comparison function all in one place.
+Gamers chasing a specific hand feel but wanting to try something new can use the shape comparison data directly from the guess result screen.
+The post-guess screen gives you access to full 3D scans, specs, and a comparison function all in one place.

 Announcements